AbdullahZuhair21/OSCP-Notes/README.md

 ldapdomaindump     (you can use this instead of ntlmrelayx.py -6) .          ldapdomaindump ldaps://10.0.2.16 -u 'raman' -p password bloodhound
+.          bloodhound-python -d raman.local -u machine1 -p Ab2002.. -ns <DC-IP> -c all   (import the Jason files into bloodhound)
-.          neo4j console  (credentials neo4j:to0or)
+.          neo4j console  (credentials neo4j:to0or) | ulimit -n 100000  (if the service didn't work.
+Warning: max 1024 open files..)
 .          bloodhound   (credentials neo4j:to0or)
-.          bloodhound-python -d raman.local -u machine1 -p Ab2002.. -ns <DC - IP> -c all   (import the jason files into bloodhound) plumhound
+plumhound
      make sure that neo4j & bloodhound are running
 .          python3 plumhound.py --easy -p to0or